Elena-Sergienko/Codewars-solutions-of-7th-level/README.md

 ## Ones and Zeros
 ## Power of two
 ## Regex validate PIN code
+## Return the first M multiples of N
 ## Round up to the next multiple of 5
 ## Row Weights
 ## Shortest Word